Youth Support Volunteer Program in Portugal - Lisbon

 Volunteers can make travel arrangements further afield once in Lisbon, with the advice and guidance of our local staff.

 Volunteers on Lisbon based projects will be accommodated in a dormitory-style hostel with other volunteers in Estoril which is a 5 minute walk from the beach.
 You can expect to share a room with between 3 - 13 other volunteers of the same gender.

 Bedding and towels are provided, and there are shared western bathrooms.
 Staff will clean the accommodation throughout the week, however volunteers are required to keep their rooms tidy.
 Please note that there is a 10:00 PM curfew in place at the hostel for volunteers under the age of 18.

 WiFi is available at the volunteer accommodation, as well as many cafes and restaurants in the area.
 To keep connected, the local team will provide you with a free local SIM card that you can activate to purchase mobile data for an unlocked mobile phone.

-Private double rooms in the hostel, with the use of the communal bathrooms, can be arranged at an additional cost of US$170 (approximately AU$246), and payment can be made in cash directly to the local team upon arrival.
+Private double rooms in the hostel, with the use of the communal bathrooms, are available at an additional cost of US$264 (approximately AU$439).
+These can be purchased as an add-on via your MyIVHQ account once you have registered for the Portugal program.
 All accommodation upgrades are subject to availability.

 Volunteers travel to their placements from the volunteer accommodation via public transport or by foot.